SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: Introduction

-\boldunderpara{ERC violations.} The violation of an ERC rule could result in interoperability issues where a violating contract may not work properly with wallets or DApps.
-ERC violations could also lead to security vulnerabilities and financial loss.
-Additionally, ERC violations could result in de-listing of tokens from exchanges, as many exchanges have listing requirements of following ERC standards~\cite{erc-standard}.
+\boldunderparagraph{ERC violations.} Violating ERC rules could result in interoperability issues where the contracts may not work properly with wallets or DApps.
+It may also introduce security vulnerabilities, financial losses, or even token de-listing from exchanges that require compliance with ERC standards~\cite{erc-standard}.